kilipan/nasin-toki/README.md

 ### no single word for "and"
 To say "and", instead repeat the appropriate particle (cf. the [section on how to say "and"](https://github.com/kilipan/nasin-toki#how-to-say-and)).

+### no tense-marking
+In toki pona, we do not mark the predicate for tense.
+All sentences that don't have explicit mentions of the time in other parts (like the indirect object or the context-phrase) can be interpreted as past, present, or future (or any other tense).

 ## word types
 This sections lists the types of words in toki pona.